riggedjoker/riggedjoker/README.md

 # Hi there, I'm Manav

-Welcome to my GitHub profile!
 I'm a **Computer Science student specializing in Cybersecurity** at the **University of New Brunswick**.
 Passionate about solving problems, building software, and exploring the dynamic world of technology, I aim to make a meaningful impact in the tech landscape.

 ---